martinprest/DEDIT/readme-DEDIT.txt

 Modification of the program may result in a system crash, and although I've been testing it, use with caution!

-Copy all files to a datapak or to A: using a CommsLink Or build a pack using BLDPACK and the BUILD file and copy to a pack To use with Jaap's year 2000 bug fix, TIMEINST is included.
+Copy all files to a datapak or to A: using a CommsLink translate OPL on the organiser, or translate before transfer using OPLTRAN or ATRAN with the fils.trn list
+Or build a pack using BLDPACK and the BUILD file and copy to a pack To use with Jaap's year 2000 bug fix, TIMEINST is included.
 From the Organiser main menu go to PROG then RUN and enter TIMEINST in A:, B: or C: as appropriate to install the Y2K fix.